vladdou/ms4-of-stories-shop/README.md

         - BLOG
         - MY PROFILE
         - LOG OUT
-    - Admin that are logged in have the following pages in the navbar:
+    - Superuser that are logged in have the following pages in the navbar:
         - HOME
         - SHOP
             - BLANKETS